anchore/webinar-demo/examples/app:v1.0.0/README.md

-# Webinar App Demo 1.0.0
+# Webinar App Demo App 1.0.0

 A simple Go application has seen quite a transformation and is now "cloud native" and containerised.

-Additionally, we are using some new tools such as Docker multi stage build AND using our favourite version of Alpine as a base image.
+Additionally, we are using some new tools such as Docker multi-stage build AND using our favourite version of Alpine as a base image.